Pacific Northwest Guided Trail Rides

 Payment is due in full upon reservation booking.

-We do ride in rain or shine, most of the time.
+We do ride rain or shine, most of the time.
 However, should fire, flooding, lightning, or other acts of nature be a concern, we reserve the right to cancel or reschedule your ride.
 In the event of inclement weather that requires cancellation or rescheduling, we will notify you via phone.
-We also cancel rides for a heat index registering above 150.
-During fire season, we monitor the air quality for our region and also cancel rides for air in the Unhealthy/Hazardous ranges.
+We also cancel rides for a heat index registering above 150, and during winter, temperatures being below 25 degrees.
+During fire season, we monitor the air quality for our region and cancel rides for air quality index registering 101 or above.